 Pine Trace Natural Area

-A conceptual master plan for Pine Trace has been completed and issuance of the wetland permit for the site is pending.
-This 300+ acre natural area will provide a forested oasis featuring trails, a pond, disc golf course, picnic shelter, outdoor classroom, dog runs, and will be the northern anchor for the Eagle Chandler Bridge Creek Trail.
+A conceptual master plan for Pine Trace has been completed and the wetland permit for the site has been issued.
+This 300+ acre natural area will provide a forested oasis featuring trails, a pond, disc golf course, picnic shelter, outdoor classroom, dog parks, and will be the northern anchor for the Eagle Chandler Bridge Creek Multiuse Path.

 Ashley River Blue Trail